 Restraining orders: Preventing people having contact with the child

-A restraining order will prevent particular people named by the judge, perhaps one of the parents, having any contact with the child.
+A Restraining Order can prevent particular people named by the judge, for example, one of the parents, having any contact with the child.

 The judge can also order the parents or the child to go to counselling.
 But judges tend to be reluctant to order people to do this, and so these counselling orders aren’t made very often.

 Punishments for children who’ve been breaking the law